Are online casinos rigged? We explore the facts

 A major concern for many players when they walk into a casino or decide to sign up and play online poker or casino games at any of the many sites around the Internet is whether they can trust the establishment to operate in a fair manner.
 After all, none of us will sit down at a private game if we feel one of the players or the host was going to have an unfair advantage due to some preplanned strategy to reduce our odds of winning.

 We all know that the casino or the house is going to get its take.
 We all know that many games are set up so that the house will win over the long haul, but we're talking about something more direct.

 We want to give you a good overview of what to expect when you walk into a casino, sit at a video slot or poker machine, or log into your online casino or poker site.
-You will find more information including examples of online and live casino rigging at our blacklisted sites, plus a breakdown of site security and regulations designed to make online poker play safe for players.
+You will find more information including examples of online and live casino rigging on our list of sites to avoid, plus a breakdown of site security and regulations designed to make online poker play safe for players.

 Online gaming sites are businesses.
 Their ultimate goal is to make a profit while engaging their customers so they come back and invest more time and money in the game.
 Allowing their customer to enjoy the game requires the players feel safe and protected.
 Laws and regulations have been put in place to ensure the games are run ethically and legally.

 Because the goal is to make a profit and because not every player can win every game, suspicions have been brought to light that the games are rigged.
 Some of the more popular theories for proof include the number of bad beats, the idea that wins are structured to keep people playing longer [if lesser-quality players win a few games, the idea is they'll stay around longer in hopes of winning again], and hands are dealt in such a way to increase the size of the pots to entice players and to bring a larger yield to the casino.